-At the conclusion of the Shafia “honour killing” trial more than four years ago, Maclean’s senior writer Michael Friscolanti wrote an exhaustive account of a story that horrified so many Canadians.
-As the convicted members of the Shafia family seek a retrial, we’re republishing Friscolanti’s e-book first published in February 2012.
+At the conclusion of the Shafia “honour killing” trial in January 2012, Maclean’s senior writer Michael Friscolanti pieced together an exhaustive account of a crime that horrified so many Canadians.
+Years later, as the family continues to generate headlines, Friscolanti’s article remains a definitive narrative of the high-profile murder case.

 The police diver who swam to the bottom of the canal found Zainab Shafia in the front passenger seat, her face slumped forward, her fingernails painted a light shade of blue.
 She was 19 years old and had 10 cents in her pocket.
 Her black cardigan, drenched after hours underwater, was on backwards.